How do we calibrate the predicted probability of occurrence/abundance to suitable and/or critical habitat?

 Yet, many authors of species distribution models (SDMs) make a common and understandable mistake.
 SDMs predict the occurrence, abundance, or occupancy of species across a landscape (or seascape/waterscape).
 Many authors assume that areas of high occurrence/abundance/occupancy = suitable habitat.
 While there likely is a correlation between areas of high occupancy and suitable habitat, SDMs themselves do not predict habitat.
 To do so requires a step that most SDM-builders miss: calibration.

 To truly calibrate probability of occurrence (or occupancy, or abundance) to habitat, it is necessary to develop a field-based assessment of habitat suitability (see Westwood et al. 2019 for an example).
 Experts develop a quantitative or qualitative rating system for unsuitable to suitable habitat.
-At each location evaluated or habitat suitability, the probability of occurrence is sampled from the prediction raster.
+At each location evaluated for habitat suitability, the probability of occurrence is sampled from the prediction raster.
 This can then be used to set ‘bins’.
 For example, if all sites rated in the field as ‘excellent habitat’ correspond to a probability of occurrence >0.9, than one can reasonably assume all areas predicted as 0.9 or above in the model likely represent excellent habitat.
 If all sites rated in the field as ‘unsuitable habitat’ have a probability of occurrence <0.3, then all areas predicted below this threshold can be ejected from candidacy for habitat protection or management.

 However, the resources to conduct calibration are often not available, and are impossible on large scales (e.g. continental).
 In that case, the next best thing to do is set a threshold of probability of occurrence, below which are areas that are unlikely to represent suitable habitat.

-“This subsection is important in presence-only and presence–absence models, and in particular for mapping or transfer.
+This subsection is important in presence-only and presence–absence models, and in particular for mapping or transfer.
 In the case of a binary response variable, most SDM approaches produce continuous outputs such as habitat suitability indices or probabilities of occurrence.
 Whilst there are good arguments for retaining predictions on a continuous scale (Lawson et al. 2014, Guillera-Arroita et al. 2015), some users prefer to threshold them for certain applications.
 To do so, they need to define an adequate threshold to transform the data.
 Several different thresholds have been proposed depending on whether the presence–absence or presence only data are being used for modelling (Liu et al. 2005, 2013) or when modelling communities (Scherrer et al. 2018).
-Here, authors need to specify which threshold is used and explain why thresholding is deemed necessary.”
+Here, authors need to specify which threshold is used and explain why thresholding is deemed necessary.

 There are several approaches found in the literature to go about defining the specific thresholds: